Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Coarse and fine geometric expansion

+The archimedean weighted orbital integrals studied in Part~\ref{partI} correspond to $S=\{\infty\}$.
+Similarly, by specializing to $S=\{p\}$, for a finite prime $p$, one obtains $p$-adic weighted orbital integrals, that will be studied in the next Section~\ref{sec:p-adic}.

-The $S$-adic distribution $J_M^G(\gamma,f_S)$ can be defined as a special value of a certain $(G,M)$-family and depends only on the $M(\Q_S)$-conjugacy class of $\gamma$.
-It therefore features a splitting formula~\eqref{eq:splitting:orb:int} below by which it is enough to understand the $v$-adic distributions for every $v\in S$ (see~\cite{Ar81} for details).
+Arthur established the splitting formula~\eqref{eq:splitting:orb:int} below, by which it is enough to understand the $v$-adic distributions for every $v\in S$.
 In other words the $S$-adic distributions are finite sums of factorizable distributions.
+Suppose that $f_S=\prod_{v\in S} f_v$ with $f_v\in C^{\infty}(G(\Q_v))$, and is such that the restriction ${f_S}|_{G(\Q_S)^1}$ is compactly supported.
+Then